anandu06dev/ng4StarterKit/README.md

 };
 ```

-The Translater/Mapper Pattern is used by the Repository to ensure well-formed Domain Models.
+The Translater/Mapper Pattern is used by the Repository to ensure the right model schema.

 **» REST, HATEOAS and the Data Mapper**<br/>